List of Mobile Suit Gundam 00 characters: Innovators

 Hiling Care is an Innovator and the genetic twin of Ribbons Almark, expressing a fondness for him and bearing a grudge against anyone else he has a fancy for.
 Hiling also frequently teases her comrades.
-Joining Revive Revival with the A-Laws, also with a special license that allows her to act independently, Hiling is eager to battle with the Celestial Being and the Gundams.
+Joining Revive Revival with the A-Laws, also with a special license that allows her to act independently, Hiling is eager to battle with Celestial Being and the Gundams.
 Hiling pilots a Gadessa and later a Garazzo in several operations against the Ptolemaios II.
 She is later ordered by Ribbons to retreat from A-Laws to help in defending Veda.
-In the final battles, she is brutally killed by the returned Hallelujah/Allelujah super-soldier, crying out to Ribbons to save her as she dies, while the reborn "True Super-Soldier" muses that the Innovators are unworthy and weak opponents when their support link with Veda is cut off.
+In the final battle, she is brutally killed by the returned Hallelujah/Allelujah super-soldier, crying out to Ribbons to save her as she dies, while the reborn "True Super-Soldier" muses that the Innovators are unworthy and weak opponents when their support link with Veda is cut off.